theseyi/react-tutorial/README.md

 - express
  - bodyParser

+`$ npm start`

+Start Webpack in watch mode with progress and colors, "prettify's" the output, nice for large projects.

-`node server.js`
+`$ node server.js`

 Launch the application using a light-weight express instance on port:3000.
 Go to: [http://localhost:3000](http://localhost:3000)

 In another terminal window let Webpack auto compile on your changes:

-`$ npm start`

-Start Webpack in watch mode with progress and colors, "prettify's" the output, nice for large projects.